codebyChristian/codebyChristian/README.md

-### Hello! 👋 I'm passionate about technology and aspiring to become a full-stack developer.
-Currently, I'm working on HTML and CSS projects, but I have previous experience with Python.
-My current focus is on mastering object-oriented programming with Java.
-I'm dedicated to learning and open to acquiring new skills.
-Let's connect and collaborate on exciting projects together! 🚀
+### 👋 Hello!
+I'm on a journey to become a full-stack developer, currently focusing on mastering HTML, CSS, and Java for object-oriented programming.
+I have prior experience with Python and am dedicated to continuous learning.
+Let's connect and collaborate on exciting projects! 🚀